hyperledger-labs/hyperledger-labs.github.io/README.md

 ## Bringing in an existing repository

-By default the Lab stewards will create a new respository for you to start from but if you have an existing github repo you would like to bring to your proposed lab you have the option to request for that repo to be reused instead.
+By default the Lab stewards will create a new repository for you to start from but if you have an existing github repo you would like to bring to your proposed lab you have the option to request for that repo to be reused instead.
 This is however only possible if every